 Apache

-Apache requires the most boilerplate configuration, but if you’re already using Apache as a web server you can configure it as a reverse proxy in front of your Owncast server to enable SSL.
+If you’re already using Apache as a web server you can configure it as a reverse proxy in front of your Owncast server to enable SSL.
+The following configuration example requires Apache >= 2.4.47.

 Ensure required Apache modules are enabled using the a2enmod